Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.findOrAdd(id, doc)
 ```

+Find a document in the users store.
+If the document is encrypted, it will be decrypted.
+If no document is present: `doc` will be added (and encrypted).

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------
 `id`    | String | Unique id of the document  | Yes